+'''

 void SYS_FS_EventHandlerSet(const void eventHandler, const uintptr_t context);

+'''

 This function allows a client to identify an event handling function for the File System to call back when mount/unmount operation has completed.
-The file system will pass mount name back to the client by calling "eventHandler".
+The file system will pass mount name back to the client by calling "eventHandler" when AutoMount feature is enabled for File system.